CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Session
 Session uses the **Builder** design pattern.
 The Builder design pattern was chosen to reduce the complexity of Session constructor calls.
 For example, some sessions take place in a classroom, some are online, some have start and end times, some are asynchronous.
 Using Builder allows a Session to be 'built' piece-by-piece, using only information relevant to that specific lecture or tutorial.

+Session was originally intended to represent a time during which a particular lecture or tutorial would occur.
+We considered multiple implementations to account for multiple lecture sections.
+Our first idea was to store sessions in a map from section ID to an ArrayList of sessions, but this was not a good use of object oriented programming, since the collection of sessions could be stored in a new class.
+We decided to make Session this class, and made a new entity named TimeSlot in orded to represent the various times.
+Multiple TimeSlot objects are stored in Session.
+While performing these changes, we noticed that there was a significant degree of coupling between classes since the SkeletonCode.

 Data Serialization: ICS management (export for Phase 1) -> import for 2?

 ## Clean Architecture